Overwatch 2

-Overwatch 2 is a 2022 first-person shooter game by Blizzard Entertainment.
-As a sequel and replacement to the 2016 hero shooter Overwatch, the game intends a shared environment for player-versus-player (PvP) modes while introducing persistent cooperative modes.
-A major change in PvP modes was to reduce team sizes from six to five.
-Several major characters were also reworked.
-Overwatch 2 is free-to-play on Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S in early access on October 4 and features full cross-platform play.
+Overwatch 2 is a 2023 first-person shooter video game by Blizzard Entertainment.
+As a sequel and replacement to the 2016 hero shooter Overwatch, the game includes new game modes and a reduction in team size from six to five.
+The game is free-to-play on Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S and features full cross-platform play.
+Overwatch 2 was announced in 2019; it released in early access in October 2022 before officially releasing in August 2023.
+The game was planned to feature more story-based cooperative modes, but these were scrapped in 2023 to focus on its player versus player (PvP) elements.
+Overwatch 2 received generally favorable reviews from critics.

 Gameplay

-Overwatch 2 is a hero shooter, where players are split into two teams and select a "hero" from a roster of 35 characters.
-Characters are organized into a "damage" class, responsible for offensive efforts; a "support" class, responsible for healing and buffing; and a "tank" class, responsible for the team's protection.
-Each character has a unique set of skills, made up of active, passive, and ultimate abilities.
-Overwatch 2, like its predecessor, primarily centers on player versus player (PvP) combat across several different modes and maps, and includes both casual and ranked competitive matches.
+Overwatch 2 is a hero shooter, where players are split into two teams of five characters known as "heroes" from a roster of over 40.
+Heroes are organized into a "damage" role, responsible for offensive efforts; a "support" role, responsible for healing and buffing; and a "tank" role, responsible for creating space for their team.
+Each character has a unique skill kit, made up of active, passive, and ultimate abilities.
+Overwatch 2, like its predecessor, primarily centers on player versus player (PvP) combat across a variety of different modes and maps, and includes both casual and ranked competitive matches, as well as non-matchmade arcade modes.

-The original Overwatch was designed for six-on-six team combat, with two of each class on a team.
-In Overwatch 2, the number of tank slots was reduced by one, bringing the total number of players per team to five.
-According to game director Aaron Keller, developers hoped that losing a tank would speed up gameplay as they believed that the original six players scheme rendered gameplay slow.
-It is also intended to ease the amount of things players and spectators need to watch out for.
+All heroes available in Overwatch remained available in Overwatch 2 along with new heroes introduced for the sequel.
+The original Overwatch was designed for six-on-six team combat, with two of each role on a team.
+In Overwatch 2, the number of tank slots in role queue was reduced by one, bringing the total number of players per team to five.
+According to game director Aaron Keller, developers hoped that losing a tank would speed up gameplay, as they believed that the original six-player teams rendered gameplay slow.
+It was also intended to ease the amount of things players and spectators need to watch out for.
 New maps were designed to include more cover options to compensate for reduced tank-based protection.
-Additionally, damage class heroes now have an increased movement speed, support heroes slowly regenerate, and tank heroes were redesigned so they could take on a more offensive role.
-Heroes were visually refurbished as to reflect the passage of time since the events of the first game.
-Overwatch 2 includes a ping system to direct the attention of teammates to specific points on the map.
+To support this type of gameplay, damage heroes were buffed with increased movement speed, support heroes were given passive health regeneration, and tanks were redesigned to be able to take a more offensive role.
+Two characters received significant changes in their skill kit to fit the five-on-five format; tank hero Orisa had several defensive abilities replaced with offensive ones, in addition to increased self-sustainability, while Doomfist, a hero formerly in the damage role, was reworked to be a fast-moving tank.